johnmartindev/threejs-journey/study-notes.md

 - Be careful of "gimbal lock".
 This is when you do rotations in the wrong axes order.
 - One example of a "gimbal lock" in an FPS game: rotating the character's `x` position before `y` position.
 - We can fix gimbal lock by reordering axes' order like so: `object.rotation.reorder('yxz')`.
-- The axis order problem is why most engines and 3D software uses `quaternion` rather than `rotation`.
+- The axes order problem is why most engines and 3D software uses `quaternion` rather than `rotation`.

 ## Groups